yallie/pg_global_temp_tables/README.md

 --     last_name character varying not null,
 --     date timestamp(0) with time zone ,
 --     constraint another_temp_table_pkey
---         primary key(last_name, first_name)
+--         primary key(first_name, last_name)
 -- );
 ```

+>Points of interest: `string_agg` function takes the `order by` clause to preserve the order or primary key columns and the order of table columns (these two don't always use the same order).

+The query also handles tables with no defined primary key (try yourself creating different temporary tables and see how it works).

+# Assembling the pieces together

-The rest of the job is straighforward: format the template code using the name of the temporary table, insert the table definition returned by the query above, and execute the generated code.
+The rest of the job is straighforward: format the boilerplate code using the name of the temporary table, insert the table definition returned by the query above, and execute the generated code.

 To be continued :)